jpalao/camelbones/README.md

 # BUILD

-### Optionally set configuration parameters.
+### Optionally set configuration parameters

 Default values are shown in the examples:

 To set the type of build ('Debug' or 'Release') for CamelBones.framework
 ```